Age-Friendly Privacy Notice

 How to complain if you are unhappy about how your data is used

-You can complain directly to our Data Protection team by email or post.
+You can complain directly to our Data Protection team online or by post.

 You also have the right to complain to the Information Commissioner’s Office using the following details: